rubocode/frontier.nvim/doc/design/origin.md

 that uses a color palette with a few more than 16 colors.
 I wasn't sure how this translates into a legacy terminal type.
 But, I thought it might be interesting to design a colorcheme by restricting myself to just those 20 colors.
+This, however, is for a second stage.

 ### RATIONALE

 I hope you will enjoy the different falvors and also the internal design and structure.
-This isn't a colorschene that is done all in one file.
+This isn't a colorscheme that is done all in one file.
 The different abstractions and semantics employ a folder structure that I found intuitive.
+This structure heavily relies on the design decision in _Lua_ that the _require_ function guarantees that any lua file is loaded just once.

 My goal wan't to create the fastest colorscheme on the planet, but to create something that I can tweak and improve efficiently.
 This lua code is meant to be robust and resilient and to allow for flexible adjustment.
-It was not meant to load faster.
+It was not meant to load faster, even though it does that as well.
 Your mileage may vary.

 > Data dominates.
 If you’ve chosen the right data structures and organized
 > things well, the algorithms will almost always be self-evident.